Superflows-AI/docs/docs/intro.md

 # Introduction

-This guide covers how to setup Superflows.
+This guide covers how to set up Superflows.

-For those new to Superflows, follow the 'Getting Started' flow to get setup.
+Superflows makes it easy to add an AI assistant that can help users use your product.
+It can take actions based on user questions, like ChatGPT plugins but within your product.

-Before you know it, you'll have a chat interface to your product, able to guide users and take valuable actions.
+Superflows is designed to be low-code and easy to use.
+You can control the behaviour of your product assistant and which actions it can take through a user friendly dashboard, test your product assistant in a chat playground.